Introduction to the Fascinating World of Mushrooms

 Yellow oyster mushrooms, golden oyster mushrooms.

-Eryngii, oyster mushrooms, Argouane, Berigoule, Girboulot, False cep.
+Eryngii, sea holly oyster mushrooms, Argouane, Berigoule, Girboulot, False bolete.

 White, gray, blue oyster mushrooms, oyster-shaped oyster mushrooms, Pearl Oyster.